esbenkc/website/_notes/_staging/🟡 Fiction and non-fiction.md

   - writing
   - research
 ---
+For me, much of what I enjoy in good thoughts is the extension of my experience.
+The ability to see the world in a new light.

+Any text that fulfills this purpose is masterful, in my view.

+Where the communication of worldviews then becomes an exercise of art itself brings me great ecstase:
+- Black Swan framing statistical theory as Extremistan and Mediocristan to explain economic fallacies.
+- McElreath's stories to showcase Bayesian statistics.
+- Buzsaki's reframing of *fundamental concepts* of thought; a complex exercise in meta-thinking.

+How can we then learn to rewrite our non-fiction into stories; be these fiction or not?

+---

 I have found myself accidentally reading [quite a few non-fiction books](https://www.goodreads.com/review/list/72754976?shelf=read).
 I enjoy knowing things and there is a joy in understanding a topic deeper.

 Recently, [I happened upon](https://tinhouse.com/podcast/ursula-k-le-guin-words-are-my-matter/) a quote from the writer Ursula K. De Guin where she mentions that she wants to fall asleep when reading non-fiction.